sam2527ub/VectorAI/Readme.md

 ## 2. Character Inspiration Tracking

 ### 2.1 PersonaKnowledge System
-- Agents draw inspiration from a **curated database of movie characters**.
+- Agents draw inspiration from a the corpus
 - Each character has unique dialogue patterns and communication styles.
 - Random selection ensures **variety without breaking domain consistency**.